AMReX-Combustion/PeleC/Docs/sphinx/InputFiles.rst

 To aid in the analysis of the diagnostic data, it can also be saved to log files.
 To do this, set `amr.data_log = datlog extremalog`, which will save the integrated values to `datlog` and the extrema to `extremalog`, if they are being computed based on the values of the flags described above.
 Additional problem-specific logs can also be created.
 Gridding information can also be recorded to a file specified with the `amr.grid_log` option.

 Analyzing the data *a-posteriori* can become extremely cumbersome when dealing with extreme datasets.
-PeleLMeX offers a set of diagnostics available at runtime and more are under development.
+PeleC offers a set of diagnostics available at runtime and more are under development.
 Currently, the list of diagnostic contains:

 * `DiagFramePlane` : extract a plane aligned in the 'x','y' or 'z' direction across the AMR hierarchy, writing